Achish

 The Latin transliteration "Achish" represents the begadkefat (aspiration over a medial stop) in Aramaic and in post-Biblical Hebrew.
 Before the strong influence of Aramaic over Hebrew, which occurred after the Babylonian captivity, אָכִישׁ would have been pronounced: "Akish."

+Ikausu in extrabiblical inscriptions

-In the seventh-century BCE Ekron Royal Dedicatory Inscription, the name Akish appears as "son of Padi, son of ysd, son of Ada, son of Ya'ir"; Akish by then held enough authority in Ekron to dedicate a temple.
-A similar name, Ikausu, appears as king of Ekron in seventh-century BCE Assyrian inscriptions, as does Padi.
-Scholars agree that these two are the same men, although a royal status cannot yet be confirmed for their ancestors Ysd, Ada, and Ya'ir.
+In the seventh-century BCE Ekron Royal Dedicatory Inscription, the name ʾkyš appears on a foundation stone for temple and lists the names of four previous kings of Ekron, he is described as, "son of Padi, son of ysd, son of Ada, son of Ya'ir".
+A similar name, romanized as Ikausu, appears as king of Ekron in two seventh-century BCE Assyrian inscriptions, as does Padi.

+Scholars agree that these two are the same men.

-This appears to indicate that either the name "Akish" was a common name for Philistine kings, used both at Gath and Ekron, or, as Naveh has suggested, that the editor of the biblical text used a known name of a Philistine king from the end of the Iron Age (Achish of Ekron) as the name of a king(s) of Gath in narratives relating to earlier periods.
+This appears to indicate that either the name Akish/Ikausu was a common name for Philistine kings, used both at Gath and Ekron, or, as Naveh has suggested, that the editor of the biblical text used a known name of a Philistine king from the end of the Iron Age (Achish of Ekron) as the name of a king(s) of Gath in narratives relating to earlier periods.